Stompyy/comp150-cpd/README.md

 ## Week ten

 Okay I should not have been at all confident in my writing.
 It's been too long since I have had to write anything formal and no matter how eloquent, or how proud of my spelling I am, the two writing assignments were a struggle for me.
 Meanwhile more assignments are due and it seems as if the curator is barely advancing at all.
+On a plus note, we have now been introduced to c++ which is exciting to see what we will be working with for the next two years.

 ## Week eleven

-Deadlines...
+Deadlines are upon us and I regret having left the research journal so late.
+It was a large task to find and read twenty two research papers, let alone construct them into a readable journal.
+All the while with the Agile essay hanging over me.
+The curator project is coming on nicely now at least and I am quite proud of what we have managed to achieve in this time.
+I have taken some annual leave from my job so that has freed up some time to work on these.
+All in all despite having greatly enjoyed my first term at Falmouth, I am looking forward to regaining some work/play balance over Christmas.